-THE DISTRICT, OTHER GOVERNMENTAL AGENCIES AND THE EVERGLADES PROGRAM
+THE DISTRICT, OTHER GOVERNMENTAL AGENCIES AND THE EVERGLADES RESTORATION PROGRAM

-Created originally as the Central and Southern Florida Flood Control District in 1949, the agency was renamed the South Florida Water Management District (District or SFWMD) in response to a broadened mission.
-The District is now responsible for environmental resources management of approximately 17,000 square miles in South Florida, with an agency mission that includes water supply, flood protection, water quality protection and environmental enhancement.
+Originally known as the Central and Southern Florida Flood Control District, the South Florida Water Management District (District or SFWMD) was renamed in response to a broadened mission.
+Although the District's initial responsibility was to operate and maintain canals, levees, and dikes forming the Central and Southern Florida Project, it is now responsible for environmental resources management of approximately 17,000 square miles in South Florida, with an agency mission that includes water supply, flood protection, water quality protection and environmental enhancement.